NEWLY DIAGNOSED

 TTF-1

-TTF-1 is often used when doctors need to check whether a cancer could have come from the lung or thyroid.
+Why it matters: doctors may use TTF-1 when they need to check whether the cancer could have started in the lung or thyroid and spread to another area.

 PAX8